By Lenny Rudow

 Of course, transducers have a huge impact on just how your sonar performs.
 And Airmar has a new line of Wide Beam "pucks" that will change your view at the helm.
 These are CHIRP-capable, and all will have a 150-kHz to 250-kHz spread; some models will add low-frequency ability, as well.
 The key feature, however, is beam angle.
 While most high-frequency CHIRP transducers have an eight-degree beam angle that can change with frequency, this new line widens the view out to a 25-degree beam angle throughout the frequency range.
 Transom, pocket, thru-hull, in-hull, and tank mounting options will be available.
 Accordingly, price will vary. www.airmartechnology.com

 Also meriting some attention, even if they aren't easily categorized, are some other electronic devices new to the market this year.
 KEP has a keyboard, the Time Zero, designed for use with Furuno's Time Zero black-box software.
 It allows for easy integration with accessory systems like radar or sounders, is completely water- and weatherproof, and can be mounted horizontally or vertically. $740 | www.kepmarine.com

 Music lovers will be interested in the SonicHub UNI-dock, for Lowrance and Simrad systems.
 This plug-and-play SonicHub add-on accepts Apple 30-pin, Apple Lightning, and micro USB connections, so you can plug your favorite device into the system and jam out — as you charge your phone or music player at the same time. $129 | www.simrad-yachting.com

 Lenny Rudow is also an editor for www.Boats.com.

-Cell phone and tablet apps which focus on making boating safer
+Cell phone and tablet apps which focus on making boating safer and more fun

 New options, from propulsion to stabilization, are popping up on midsize cruising and fishing boats